 But in the office there are some earrings and socks that don’t belong.
 Put them in the basket.
 You get the point.
 You are eventually going to be in every room of your house and you keep refilling and depositing the stuff in the basket where it belongs.
 By the end of the night, you should have an empty basket or nearly so.
 And a relatively uncluttered house.

 Set a timer for jobs like the kitchen and bathrooms.
 And I don’t mean your phone (we’ll get to that in the next section).
 Use a regular kitchen timer like this.
 Something you can carry with you and you can hear the ticking sound.
 This will keep you focused on the job at hand.
 I would set the timer for 15 minutes under the actual time you think it will take to clean the kitchen or the bathroom.
 This will keep you on task and you can make a game out of it.
 Finish before the bell.

 This is probably the most important tip for my focus-challenged readers.
-It’s hard enough for non-ADD people to concentrate with their phones craving attention with endless notifications let alone someone whose mind tends to wander.
+It’s hard enough for non-ADHD people to concentrate with their phones craving attention with endless notifications, let alone someone whose mind tends to wander.
 This is why you shouldn’t use your phone as a timer.
 I had an ADHD client once who offered to clean the bathroom.
-Two hours later I go into the bathroom and she is sitting on the tub stuck in the YouTube rabbit hole of JFK conspiracies.
+Two hours later I go into the bathroom and she is sitting on the tub stuck in a YouTube rabbit hole of JFK conspiracies.

 And when I mean put it away, I mean somewhere you are not going to hear it.
-Putting it on vibrate as well as a few rooms away will work.
+Putting it on vibrate and a few rooms away will work.

 In my experience washing laundry is not a problem for people with ADHD.
 So I’m not going to give you a laundry schedule to follow.
 You can do a load a day, a week, or have one big laundry day when you realize you have to go commando that day.